Updated November 30, 2017

 11. Pay attention to important credit card details

 To stay on top of things, keep a record of all cards from the date of application to date of cancellation and beyond.
-For me, this takes the form of a chart with the following headings:
+For me, this takes the form of a table with the following headings:

 - BONUS (for sign-up/welcome and referral bonuses, and when the bonus has been posted to the respective account)